Investigation of Efimov Features and Universality in $^{87}$Rb-$^{40}$K Mixtures with finite-range interaction: Introduction

-In this paper, we calculate the Efimov features in $^{87}$Rb-$^{40}$K Bose-Fermi mixtures by investigating the three-body recombination and $^{40}$K-$^{87}$Rb$^{87}$Rb elastic collision processes with $^{87}$Rb-$^{87}$Rb interaction fixed at $a_{\scriptscriptstyle\textsl{RbRb}} = 100\,a_{0}$, which is close to the experimental condition.
-We use the R-matrix propagation method in the hyperspherical coordinate frame based on the Lennard-Jones model potential for the interactions between atoms.
-The hyperradius is divided into two regions: short distances, where the slow-variable-discretization (SVD)\;\cite{Tolstikhin1996SVD} method is applied to overcome the numerical difficulties at sharp nonadiabatic avoided crossings; and large distances, where the traditional adiabatic hyperspherical method is employed to avoid the large memory and central processing unit time needed in SVD.
+Based on the above analysis, this paper aims to calculate the Efimov features in $^{40}$K-$^{87}$Rb Fermi-Bose mixtures by investigating the three-body recombination and atom-dimer collision processes, with the $^{87}$Rb-$^{87}$Rb interaction fixed at $a_{\scriptscriptstyle\textsl{RbRb}} = 100\,a_{0}$, which is close to the experimental condition.
+The goal of this study is to clarify the existence of two Efimov branches in the K-Rb system and provide accurate Efimov feature $a_{\scriptscriptstyle+}$ for the system.
+We use the R-matrix propagation method in the hyperspherical coordinate frame based on the Lennard-Jones model potential for the interactions between atoms as described in Ref.\,\cite{WangJia2011}.
+The hyperradius is divided into two regions: short distances, where the slow-variable-discretization (SVD) method\,\cite{Tolstikhin1996SVD} is applied to overcome the numerical difficulties at sharp nonadiabatic avoided crossings; and large distances, where the traditional adiabatic hyperspherical method is employed to avoid the large memory and central processing unit time needed in SVD.
 Then, the $\underline{\mathcal{R}}$ matrix was propagated from short to large distances.
-The scattering properties are obtained through the $\underline{\mathcal{S}}$ matrix by matching the $\underline{\mathcal{R}}$ matrix with asymptotic functions and boundary conditions\;\cite{WangJia2011}.
+The scattering properties are obtained through the $\underline{\mathcal{S}}$ matrix by matching the $\underline{\mathcal{R}}$ matrix with asymptotic functions and boundary conditions\,\cite{WangJia2011}.

 The paper is organized as follows.
 In Sec.
 II, our calculation method and all necessary formulas for calculations are presented.
 In Sec.
 III, we discuss the results and the universal relationship between the different Efimov features.
 Finally, we provide a brief summary.
 Atomic units are applied throughout the paper unless stated otherwise. \\